What we do

 is well established.
 However, recent studies suggest the existence of common, but yet unknown, transcriptional and chromatin key factors of cell plasticity that control and regulate wound healing and skin cancer onset.

 In our lab, we integrate state-of-the-art molecular and cellular biology techniques.
-In particular we employ in vitro genetic screenings, in vivo omics analysis and computational methods to identify these key regulatory networks.
+In particular we employ in vitro genetic screenings, in vivo bulk and single cell omics analyses and computational methods to identify these key regulatory networks.